Rewatching ‘Gilmore Girls’ for fall? Here’s why it’s the perfect autumn show

 For starters, in general, as noted by several ‘GG’ watchers, the show’s timeline seems to skip over the summer months, instead favoring cool, breezy days and leaf-dotted yards as its primary setting.

-The show’s setting, the fictional hamlet of Stars Hollow, Connecticut, is also quintessentially New England in fall — the aforementioned brown and orange leaves, pumpkins, and a wreathed gazebo in the town square.
+The show’s setting, the fictional hamlet of Stars Hollow, Connecticut, is also quintessentially New England in fall — those above brown and orange leaves, pumpkins, and a wreathed gazebo in the town square.

-Also, due to the fact that much of the show’s plot revolves around Rory’s school life, it makes sense that the majority of the show would take place during the fall, when school is just beginning.
+Also, because much of the show’s plot revolves around Rory’s school life, it makes sense that the majority of the show would take place during the fall when school is just beginning.

 #Autumncore

-There are also some non-tangible elements of “Gilmore Girls”‘ fall vibes — it’s just a feeling you can’t quite put your finger on.
+There are also some non-tangible elements of “Gilmore Girls”‘ fall vibes — it’s just a feeling you can’t quite grasp.

 “I never thought about it, but this is an excellent question,” one Redditor replied to a question about the show’s fall connection in the “Gilmore Girls” subreddit.
 “It’s always fall when I get the urge to rewatch GG and I have no idea why.
 Something about the vibe just says ‘fall.'”

-A few of the reasons some Redditors have posited include the small town feel of Stars Hollow and its various familiar faces conjures feelings of home, or at least a basic outline of the concept.
+A few of the reasons some Redditors have posited include the small-town feel of Stars Hollow and its various familiar faces conjure feelings of home or at least a basic outline of the concept.
 It’s comforting.

 There’s also the show’s central mother-daughter relationship.
 The core of the show is a family, which also invites feelings of holidays and festivities.